dwarvesf/nextjs-boilerplate/docs/CODE_STYLE.md

   module names in stack traces and React dev tools.

-- Your app should be fast but also remember "Premature optimization is the root of all evil". **If you think it’s slow, prove it with a benchmark.** _"In the face of ambiguity, refuse the temptation to guess."_ The profiler of [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi) (Chrome extension) is your friend!
-Then, follow the suggestions to fix the
+- Your app should be fast but also remember "Premature optimization is the root of all evil". **If you think it’s slow, prove it with a benchmark.**, the profiler of
-  cause:
+  [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi)
+  (Chrome extension) is your friend!
+Once you find the root cause, try to follow the suggetions to fix it:
   - Use `useMemo` mostly just for expensive calculations.
   - Use `React.memo`, `useMemo`, and `useCallback` for reducing re-renders, they shouldn't have many dependencies and the dependencies should be mostly